 Ketamine Treatment Regimen

-While there are no standard guidelines about how many Ketamine infusions to administer, most research studies offer eight treatments.
+While there are no standard guidelines about how many ketamine infusions to administer, most research studies offer eight treatments.
 After this, you will work with your doctor to determine taper, cessation, or continued treatment.
 Providers recommend combining your ketamine therapy with psychotherapy.
 Ketamine helps to create new neuropathways in the brain, and psychotherapy helps to reinforce these new pathways by supporting behavior change.

 What to Expect During Ketamine Therapy

-Health care providers will generally create personalized ketamine therapy programs for each patient, as no two needs are precisely the same.
+Healthcare providers will generally create personalized ketamine therapy programs for each patient, as no two needs are precisely the same.
 However, there are a few things you can expect during the treatment process.

 First, your doctors will determine the right amount of ketamine.
 Some conditions require higher doses of ketamine than others.
 For example, treatment-resistant depression will likely require higher initial doses.
 However, you can generally expect low-dose ketamine (regardless of the condition treated), as higher doses can cause psychedelic side effects.